yomojo/yomojo.github.io-web/_products/chocolate-mulberries.markdown

 layout: productdetails
 quoteperson: ''
 permalink: "/products/:title/"
-message: 'Waiting for delivery of mulberries—sorry!'
+message: 'Mulberries now available—sorry for the delay'
 ---

 Handmade with the minimal of ingredients, no added sugar, palm oil, artificial colours or flavours.
 They are made freshly to order.